rachelfein/dsc-phase-2-project-v2-3/README.md

 The coeffients in this model allow for adjustment on the base price be made, two examples are:

+- The coefficients for the respective grade, view, living sqft, yr built, and floors of the home can be used to adequately adjust the list price, two examples are:

-   -  The coefficient for 'grade_7_average' has a coefficient of -387,936 since this is categorical data, this would be interpreted as if true, it would lower the price of the home by 387,936 dollars from the base price of 858,720 dollars which is intercept value found in the model.
+   -  The coefficient for 'grade_7_average' has a coefficient of -387,936 and the model has an intercept value of 858,720.
+If it was true that the house was grade average, we would lower the price of the home by 387,936 dollars from the base price of 858,720 dollars which is intercept value found in the model.
-   -  The coefficient for 'view_EXCELLENT' has a coefficient of 178,710 since this is categorical data, this would be interpreted as if true, it would raise the price of the home by 178,710 dollars from the base price of 858,720 dollars which is intercept value found in the model.
+    -  The coefficient for 'view_EXCELLENT' has a coefficient of 178,710 and the model has an intercept value of 858,720.
+If it was true that the house had an excellent view, we would raise the price of the home by 178,710 dollars from the base price of 858,720 dollars.

 ## Conclusion